-When configuring an MRP ring with LAGs, the Ring Manager (RM) monitors both ends of the backbone for continuity.
-The RM blocks data on the secondary (redundant) port as long as the backbone is intact.
-When the RM detects an interruption of the data stream on the ring, it begins forwarding data on the secondary port, which restores backbone continuity.
+When configuring an MRP Ring with LAGs, the Ring Manager device monitors both ends of the backbone for continuity.
+The Ring Manager device blocks data on the secondary (redundant) port as long as the backbone is intact.
+When the Ring Manager device detects an interruption of the data stream on the ring, it begins forwarding data on the secondary port, which restores backbone continuity.

-You use LAG instances in MRP rings to increase bandwidth only, in this case MRP provides the redundancy.
+You use LAG instances in MRP Rings to increase bandwidth only, in this case MRP provides the redundancy.

-In order for the RM to detect an interruption on the ring, MRP requires a device to block every port in the LAG instance in cases where a port in the instance is down.
+For the Ring Manager device to detect an interruption on the ring, MRP requires a device to block every port in the LAG instance in cases where a port in the instance is down.

-LAG on a single segment of an MRP ring
+LAG on a single segment of an MRP Ring

-The device lets you configure a LAG instance on specific segments of an MRP ring.
+The device lets you configure a LAG instance on specific segments of an MRP Ring.

-You use the LAG Single Switch method for devices in the MRP ring.
+You use the LAG Single Switch method for devices in the MRP Ring.
 The Single Switch method provides you an inexpensive way to grow your network by using only one device on each side of a segment to provide the physical ports.
 You group the ports of the device into a LAG instance to provide increased bandwidth on specific segments where needed.

-Figure 35: Link Aggregation over a single link of an MRP ring.
+Figure 34: Link Aggregation over a single link of an MRP Ring.

-LAG on an entire MRP ring
+LAG on an entire MRP Ring

-Besides being able to configure a LAG instance on specific segments of an MRP ring, Hirschmann devices also allow you to configure LAG instances on every segment, which increases bandwidth on the entire MRP ring.
+Besides being able to configure a LAG instance on specific segments of an MRP Ring, Hirschmann devices also allow you to configure LAG instances on every segment, which increases bandwidth on the entire MRP Ring.

-Figure 36: Link Aggregation over the entire MRP ring.
+Figure 35: Link Aggregation over the entire MRP Ring.